Table of Contents

 Portal Title

-This is basically what your portal will be named.
 For example, if your company name is VeryAwesomeITPeople, you can use VeryAwesomeITPeople Support Portal as your portal title.
 You can use any title that you prefer.
-It will be displayed inside the portal, on a browser tab, and when the site is saved into someone's mobile home screen.
+It will be displayed inside the portal, on a browser tab, and when the site is saved to someone's mobile home screen.

 Email delivery account